Karlcxu/KarlChoiReviews/_posts/2018-12-14-Spider-Verse.md

 ---
 layout: post
-title: Spider-Man: Into the Spider-Verse
+title: "Spider-Man: Into the Spider-Verse"
 ---

 Cinematography: 5/5